-In 2016, under the leadership of Rod Eckles, it conducted the wide ranging ‘Shaping Alton’s Future Survey Results’ survey which was completed by over 180 individuals in the Alton area.
+In 2016, under the leadership of Rod Eckles a wide ranging survey was completed by over 180 individuals in the Alton area.

-The Group has recently determined that its major priority is to follow up on aspects of particular concern and, accordingly, will focus on town/High Street ‘vitality’.
-Rather than act in isolation, it will actively collaborate with other individuals and organisations working in the same area.
+The Group also determined that its major priority was to focus on town/High Street ‘vitality’.
+It collaborated with other individuals and organisations working in the same area.